Optimal Trekking Season

 -

-Trekking Poles: Helpful for reducing the impact on joints and improving balance on rough terrain.
+Trekking Poles: Helpful for reducing the impact on knees and improving balance on rough terrain.

 -

-Headlamp: Essential for early morning starts and navigating the campsite at night.
+Headlamp: Essential for early morning starts or late arrivals at campsites.

 -